bankwagner/DL_Project/data_preprocess/README.md

 # Description
-  - This folder contains the file(prep.py) for the preprocessing and data augmentation.
+  - This folder contains the file(prep.ipynb) for the preprocessing and data augmentation.
-  - You can download the ACDC dataset from here: https://humanheart-project.creatis.insa-lyon.fr/database/#collection/637218c173e9f0047faa00fb
+  - Run the cells
-  - Extract the file in this directory and run the prep.ipynb
+  - The results (.npy files) will saved in the base_model directory
 # Required file structure
 <pre>
 data_preprocess/